rickenator/Vyb/doc/ERROR_TRAP.md

     }
 }

-# Any type implementing Errorable can be failed
+# Any type implementing Errable can be failed
 fail MyError { msg = "Something broke", code = 42 }
 ```